by Chris Woodford. Last updated: December 22, 2018.

 Roll back time a half-century or so and the smallest computer in the world was a gargantuan machine that filled a room.
 When transistors and integrated circuits were developed, computers could pack the same power into microchips as big as your fingernail.
 So what if you build a room-sized computer today and fill it full of those same chips?
 What you get is a supercomputer—a computer that's millions of times faster than a desktop PC and capable of crunching the world's most complex scientific problems.
 What makes supercomputers different from the machine you're using right now?
 Let's take a closer look!

 Photo: This is Titan, a supercomputer based at Oak Ridge National Laboratory.
-At the time of writing in 2018, it's the world's fifth most powerful machine (it was the third most powerful in 2017).
+At the time of writing in 2018, it's the world's seventh most powerful machine (it was the third most powerful in 2017).
 The world's current most powerful machine, Summit, is over five times better!
 Picture courtesy of Oak Ridge National Laboratory, US Department of Energy, published on Flickr in 2012 under a Creative Commons Licence.

 What is a supercomputer?

 Before we make a start on that question, it helps if we understand what a computer is: it's a general-purpose machine that takes in information (data) by a process called input, stores and processes it, and then generates some kind of output (result).
 A supercomputer is not simply a fast or very large computer: it works in an entirely different way, typically using parallel processing instead of the serial processing that an ordinary computer uses.
 Instead of doing one thing at a time, it does many things at once.